 Jennifer Reyes Passaglia

 Diagnosis?
-Genetic Epilepsy, wait, what?
-What is happening right now?
+Late On-set Genetic Epilepsy.
+"Wait, what?"
+I was in shock.
+"What is happening right now?
 How could this be?
-I am 18 years old and I have never had a seizure in my life.
-I had so many questions however in the ER the doctors are there to tend to the immediate issue at hand and send me on my way.
+I am 18 years old and I have never had a seizure in my life."
+I had so many questions, however, while in the ER the doctors are only there to tend to the immediate issue at hand.
+So once I seemed ok they sent me on my way and I was referred to consult with a neurologist.
 However, this event forever changed the trajectory of my life.
-It was then explained to me that I was diagnosed with Genetic Epilepsy specifically prone to Tonic-clonic seizures; formerly known as Grand Mal Seizures.
+After several visits with my neurologist, I was diagnosed with Genetic Epilepsy specifically prone to Tonic-Clonic Seizures; formerly known as Grand Mal Seizures.
 'Tonic' is defined as stiffening and 'clonic' is defined as rhythmical jerking.
 The tonic phase happens first; my muscles stiffen and I bite my inner cheeks and my tongue during this phase.
 After the tonic phase passes, I transition to the clonic phase.
 My arms and legs begin to flail.
 I lose consciousness and I am completely unaware of what my body has been through, it is a surreal and humbling experience.